Zulhaditya/neopym/README.md

 * Optimized configuration for enhanced productivity.
 * Fully support for Python.
 * Carefully selected plugins.
-* A comfortable theme for extended use (One Dark).
+* A comfortable theme for extended use (Vague or One Dark).
 * LSP (Language Server Protocol) configuration for an improved development experience.

 ## Installation